|

 GARTH:

-English surname transferred to forename use, itself from an Old Norse word garđr,
+English surname transferred to forename use, from Old Norse garðr

-denoting someone who "lives beside an enclosure."
-It is sometimes
+("enclosure"), denoting someone who "lives beside an enclosure."

 rough one."